Go Ad-Free

 Can You Trust Canadian Online Pharmacies?

-In some generic medications, there may be different "inactive" ingredients.
-Can you safely save money using Canadian online pharmacies?
+Some generic meds have different "inactive" ingredients.
+Can you safely save BIG money using Canadian online pharmacies to buy brand names?

 The FDA has a peculiar philosophy about drug importation.
-It allows pharmacy chains, drug wholesales, big box discount drug stores, nursing homes and lots of other drug distributors to purchase drugs from all over the world.
+It allows pharmacy chains, drug wholesalers, big box discount drug stores, nursing homes and lots of other drug distributors to purchase drugs from all over the world.
 Most generic drugs are imported, with China and India supplying both raw materials and finished pills.
 There have been huge scandals about fraud and quality control at many of these foreign plants.
+Read the latest scandal here.
 But if an American citizen wants to buy brand name medications from Canadian online pharmacies, the FDA warns that this is dangerous.

 Here is one reader’s question about this practice: